VYD3N/lsdgb-game/README.md

 - Convert suits and cops into hippies with your acid vials.
 - Collect life gummies to increase your lives.
 Reach 3 lives to win!
 - **Dynamic difficulty**: Your fire rate and enemy spawn rate are tied to your score - the better you do, the faster you shoot and the more enemies spawn!
-- **Tiled Background:** The grass background (`grass.png`) is tiled vertically to fill the entire browser canvas, ensuring a seamless look on all screen sizes.
+- **Tiled Background:** Both the grass (normal mode) and parking lot (hard mode) backgrounds are split into left, center, and right images for pixel-perfect seamless tiling.
+The play area is always clear, and the barriers are always flush with the playfield, regardless of screen size.

 ## Visual Polish & Accessibility
 - **Psychedelic Logo:** The start screen features a custom, colorful logo (`lsdgb-logo.png`).